 An IPMC sheet consists of a backbone polymer and a metal coating.
-We have used NafionTM 117, coated with thin layer of platinum in our experiments.
-Mass transfer and electrostatic simulations are done in one mechanical domain - backbone polymer.
+We have used Nafion 117, coated with thin layer of platinum in our experiments.
+Although it is written in the introduction that simulations in multiple physical domains are needed for getting bending model for an IPMC, mass transfer and electrostatic simulations are done in one mechanical domain - backbone polymer.
 Platinum coating is considered only in mechanics domain when calculating bending.
 So there are three mechanical domains as shown in Figure 1.

-Most simulations are done for an IPMC strip, 1.5cm long, $200\mu m$ thick polymer coated with $7\mu m$ thick platinum, in a cantilever configuration - one end of the strip is fixed.
+Most simulations are done for an IPMC strip, 1.5cm long, $200\mu m$ thick polymer coated with $7\mu m$ thick platinum, in cantilever configuration - one end of the strip is not allowed to move.
 Gravitational forces are not considered in any of the following simulations.